 In 1972, for instance, the state Legislature moved to preserve the North Coast’s free-flowing rivers from development by passing the California Wild and Scenic Rivers Act, preserving about a quarter of the state’s undeveloped water in its natural state.
 The act prohibits construction of dams or diversion facilities, except to serve local needs, on portions or entire rivers around the state.

 More recently, there has been a growing trend of storing water underground and interest in off-stream dams.
-This has several advantages over surface water storage.
-Sub-surface water storage is far less damaging to the environment than the construction of reservoirs and dams and usually does not require an extensive distribution system.
+Sub-surface storage in aquifers has several advantages over surface water storage.
+Sub-surface storage is far less damaging to the environment than the construction of reservoirs and dams, and usually does not require an extensive distribution system.
 Water banked underground also has a much lower evaporation rate than surface reservoirs.
 One drawback, however, is sometimes litigious water rights issues.

 There are some dams in the state eyed for removal because they are obsolete – choked by accumulated sediment, seismically vulnerable and out of compliance with federal regulations that require environmental balance.
 Dam removal is expensive, usually exceeding $100 million, not including the cost of initial studies.
 But for some dam owners the cost of removal is less expensive than effecting the necessary modifications such as fish ladders or seismic safety retrofits.

-DSOD dam condition assessments are based on five condition ratings from the U.S. Army Corps of Engineers National Inventory of Dams: satisfactory, fair, poor, unsatisfactory and not rated.
-Dams rated as satisfactory have no identified deficiencies.
-Dams rated as fair, poor or unsatisfactory have at least one identified deficiency.
+DSOD’s dam condition assessments were largely based on the U.S. Army Corps of Engineers’ National Inventory of Dams’ five condition-rating definitions: satisfactory, fair, poor, unsatisfactory and not rated.
+Dams rated as satisfactory have no identified dam safety deficiencies.
+Dams rated as fair, poor or unsatisfactory have at least one identified dam safety deficiency.